An Algorithm for Local Transverse Feedback Linearization: Main Result

-To simplify the discussion involving the outputs and their associated zero dynamics manifolds, we define a special class of controlled-invariant set. \begin{definition} A closed, embedded submanifold \(\Manifold{Z} \subseteq \Real^n\) is said to be a \textbf{regular zero dynamics manifold of type }\(\bm{(\ell, \kappa)}\)\textbf{ (at }\(\bm{x_0}\)\textbf{)} for~\eqref{eqn:system}, where \(1 \leq \ell \leq n\) and \(\kappa\in\Naturals^\ell,\) if there exists an open set \(\OpenSet{U} \subseteq \Real^n\) containing \(x_0\) and a smooth function \(h : \OpenSet{U} \to \Real^\ell\) so that \begin{enumerate}[label={(\arabic*)}] \item{the system~\eqref{eqn:system} with output \(h\) yields a vector relative degree \(\kappa = (\kappa_1, \ldots, \kappa_\ell)\) at \(x_0,\) and} \item{the zero dynamics manifold for \(h\) coincides with \(\OpenSet{U} \cap \Manifold{Z}.\)} \end{enumerate} \end{definition} Although not explicit, Definition~\ref{def:RegularZeroDynamics} implies that a regular zero dynamics manifold \(\Manifold{Z}\) of type \((\ell, \kappa)\) has dimension \(n - \sum_{i = 1}^\ell \kappa_i.\) It is also clear from Definition~\ref{def:RegularZeroDynamics} that regular zero dynamics manifolds are controlled-invariant sets; the converse is not true.
-Since all of the \(\Manifold{Z}^{(i)}\) in the proposed algorithm's flag are constructed as the zero dynamics manifold associated to some output for~\eqref{eqn:system}, the proposed algorithm produces a flag of regular zero dynamics manifolds containing \(\Manifold{N}.\) We can restate Theorem~\ref{thm:LTFL-Nielsen-3.1} in the language of Definition~\ref{def:RegularZeroDynamics}. \begin{theorem} The local transverse feedback linearization problem is solvable at \(x_0\) if, and only if, there exists constants \(\rho_0 \in \Naturals\) and \(\kappa = (\kappa_1, \ldots, \kappa_{\rho_0}) \in \Naturals^{\rho_0}\) so that \(\Manifold{N}\) is a regular zero dynamics manifold of type \((\rho_0, \kappa)\) at \(x_0.\) \end{theorem} Theorem~\ref{thm:LTFL-TowerControlled} implies that the proposed algorithm produces a descending flag of manifolds that are transverse feedback linearizable at \(x_0.\) We are ready to state the main result of this article. \begin{theorem}[Main Result] The system~\eqref{eqn:system} is locally transverse feedback linearizable with respect to the closed, embedded and controlled-invariant submanifold \(\Manifold{N} \subseteq \Real^n\) at \(x_0\) if, and only if,~\eqref{controllability} holds and there exists an open set \(\OpenSet{U} \subseteq \Manifold{M}\) of \(p_0\) on which conditions~\eqref{involutivity} and~\eqref{constantdim} hold. \end{theorem} There are a number of constants that appear in the results that follow.
-First we define the indices, for all \(i \geq 0,\)
+This {\blue is} known as the constant dimensionality condition. {\blue The algorithm is used to prove that the conditions~\eqref{controllability},~\eqref{involutivity} and~\eqref{constantdim} imply the transverse feedback linearization problem is solvable at \(x_0 \in \Manifold{N}\) by explicitly constructing a transverse output.} \begin{remark} Elements of other well known algorithms in~\cite{Gardner1992, Mullhaupt2006} as well as that of the ``Blended Algorithm'' of~\cite{Mehra2014} appear in the proposed algorithm. \end{remark} We are ready to state the main result of this article. \begin{theorem}[Main Result] The system~\eqref{eqn:system} is locally transverse feedback linearizable with respect to the closed, embedded and controlled-invariant submanifold \(\Manifold{N} \subseteq \Real^n\) at \(x_0\) if, and only if,~\eqref{controllability} holds and there exists an open set \(\OpenSet{U} \subseteq \Manifold{M}\) of \(p_0\) on which conditions~\eqref{involutivity} and~\eqref{constantdim} hold. \end{theorem} There are a number of constants that appear in the results that follow.
+First we define the indices\footnote{\blue The quotient is taken viewing the objects as \emph{real vector subspaces} of \(\CotangentSpaceAt{\Manifold{M}}{p_0}.\) It amounts to a difference in dimension.}, for all \(i \geq 0,\)

 Using the indices \(\rho_i\) define